Vegan Foods Glossary

 Also called bean curd, tofu is produced by coagulating soymilk and pressing the curds.
 Tofu is not only inexpensive and easy to find, but it’s a great source of protein.

 There are two main types of tofu: regular (Chinese style, such as WestSoy) and silken (Japanese style, such as Mori-Nu).
 Regular tofu typically comes in refrigerated water-packed tubs, while silken tofu is commonly sold in shelf-stable aseptic packages (however, if it doesn’t say “silken,” it is almost certainly the regular variety).
 Both types are available in soft, firm, and extra firm varieties, as well as lower calorie versions.

 Firm or extra-firm regular tofu is used as a meat substitute.
 It can be stir-fried, baked, broiled, grilled, or stewed.

 Tofu’s neutral taste makes it extremely versatile, allowing it to pick up flavors from herbs, spices, and other ingredients.
-You can marinate tofu before cooking it, or buy ready-to-eat products such as White Wave’s baked tofu in tomato basil, lemon pepper, Thai, and Italian styles.
+You can marinate tofu before cooking it, or buy ready-to-eat products such as WestSoy’s baked tofu in zesty lemon pepper, Roma tomato basil, Thai sesame peanut, Mexican jalapeno, Asian teriyaki, and Italian garlic herb styles.